(Skip to the complete list below)

 - nutrition bars

-- Develop a routine to make sure you are using a FIFO usage system.
+- Develop a routine to make sure you are using a “first in, first out” usage system.
 This will reduce waste and costs involve in replacing expired food.

 - Keep in mind that whatever food is stored may have to be prepared without power.
-Do you have a grill and fuel to last the duration of the situation?
+Do you have an alternate means of cooking (like this simple DIY solar oven) to last the duration of the situation?

 - “Comfort foods” will be great morale boosters, especially for kids should a survival situation occur.
 Having some candy, hot cocoa, or fruity drink on hand will help provide some sense of normalcy depending on what is going on.

-- When shopping in grocery stores, be careful about expiration dates.
+- When shopping in grocery stores, pay attention to expiration dates.
 The closest expiration dated products are supposed to be at the front of the shelf.
 It is worth it to take a few moments and reach to the back and compare to the front to get the freshest product possible.